RESOUrces corp (afmjf)

 North Kivu is known for all the wrong reasons.
 Events took place here that do not belong in the 21st Century.
 The area of Walikale was particularly hard hit.
 The local economy was subsistence at best, the social fabric was shredded.
 Walikale itself was practically cut off form the rest of the DRC, with limited erratic road access to it.
 It was essentially a cashless economy, it was an area where armed groups and renegade military ruled the area, to the extent that the UN Peacekeeping force established a base in Walikale itself.

-Since we have been there the UN Peacekeepers have demolished as they had become superfluous due to the vastly improved security and governance in the area.
-In order to build a mine we required the roads to be functional.
+The UN Peacekeepers have demolished them since they had become superfluous due to the vastly improved security and governance in the area.
+In order to build a mine we required the roads to be functional though.
 This enabled local producers to access broader markets and traders to acquire goods from elsewhere.
 We have also established both banking, previously there were no banks in the entire Walikale territory and mobile phone infrastructure.

 Our salary bill to locally based employees is around $1m per month.
 This gives them purchasing power, so that they are able to promote themselves from subsistence farming to being a buyer of basic inputs, improving the markets for those not employed by us to sell into.